Mildred Brown

-Mildred D. Brown (December 20, 1905–November 2, 1989) was an African-American journalist, newspaper baker, and leader in the Civil Rights Movement in Omaha, Nebraska.
-Part of the Great Migration, she came from Alabama via New York and Des Moines, NE.
+Mildred D. Brown (December 20, 1905 – November 2, 1989) was an African-American journalist, newspaper publisher and leader in the Civil Rights Movement in Omaha, Nebraska.
+Part of the Great Migration, she travelled from Alabama via New York and Des Moines, Iowa.
 In Omaha, she and her husband founded and ran the Omaha Star, a newspaper of the African-American community.

 After 1945, Brown continued to run alone what was the only African-American newspaper in Omaha.
 It became the only newspaper of the African-American community in the state.
 She used its influence for education, community building, supporting the national civil-rights movement and opening up jobs for blacks.
-In the 1960s President Lyndon Johnson appointed her as a goodwill ambassador to East Germany.
+In the 1960s, President Lyndon Johnson appointed her as a goodwill ambassador to East Germany.

-Brown was the first African American and one of only three women inducted into the Omaha Business Hall of Fame.
-She also has been posthumously inducted into the Nebraska Journalism Hall of Fame (2007) and the newly instituted Omaha Press Club Journalism of Excellence Hall of Fame (2008).
+Brown was the first African-American and one of only three women inducted into the Omaha Business Hall of Fame.
+She also has been posthumously inducted into the Nebraska Journalism Hall of Fame (2007) and the Omaha Press Club Journalism of Excellence Hall of Fame (2008).

 Early life and family

-Mildred Brown was born in Bessemer, Alabama in 1905 to Rev. and Mrs. Bennie J. Brown, a prominent African-American family.
+Mildred Brown was born in Bessemer, Alabama, in 1905 to Rev. and Mrs. Bennie J. Brown, a prominent African-American family.
 Her mother was a teacher.
 They encouraged her education.
-In 1931 Brown graduated from Miles College (then called Miles Memorial Teachers College), an historically black college (HBCU) founded in Birmingham, Alabama by the Christian Methodist Episcopal Church (CME Church).
+In 1931, Brown graduated from Miles College (then called Miles Memorial Teachers College), an historically black college (HBCU) founded in Birmingham, Alabama, by the Christian Methodist Episcopal Church.

 Brown worked as a teacher in Birmingham, where she met and married S. Edward Gilbert, a pharmacy graduate of Howard University.
 They moved to Chicago, where Brown studied at Chicago Normal College, and then to Des Moines, where she took journalism at Drake University.
-Brown started in journalism and started selling ads and writing news at the Silent Messenger in Sioux City, Iowa, where Gilbert was editor.
+Brown started in journalism and started selling advertising and writing news at the Silent Messenger in Sioux City, Iowa, where Gilbert was editor.

 At the invitation of a friend who invited them to his paper, in 1937 they moved to Omaha.
-Initially Brown worked as advertising manager.
+Initially, Brown worked as advertising manager.